 SPECIAL TOPIC: SEPTUAGINT (LXX)

 This is the name given to the Koine Greek Translation of the Hebrew Old Testament.
-Tradition says that it was written in seventy days by seventy Jewish scholars for the library of Alexandria, Egypt.
+Tradition says that it was written in seventy days by seventy (or 72) Jewish scholars for the library of Alexandria, Egypt.
 It was supposedly requested by a Jewish leader of King Ptolemy II, living in Alexandria (285-246 B.C.).
 The Ptolemy rulers of Egypt boasted of the largest library in the world.
 This tradition comes from "Letters of Aristeas."
 Most modern scholars assert that parts of the LXX were translated about 250 B.C., but that it was not complete until about 150 B.C.

 The LXX provides a differing Hebrew textual tradition from the text of Rabbi Aquiba (MT).
 Both traditions are represented in the Dead Sea Scrolls.